 We’ve all been there.
-We’re sitting in a classroom and the teacher is going through the lesson, but no one asks anything.
+We’re sitting in a class or training session and the teacher or instructor is going through the lesson, but no one asks anything.
 Maybe they think they know all the answers.
-Maybe they don’t want to look stupid in front of the class.
+Maybe they don’t want to look stupid in front of everyone else.
 It could also be they don’t even know what to ask or where to start.

 Know-It-All (or so you think)

 I’m not saying you act like a know-it-all but if you’ve already learned the lesson or the answer is clear to you, it could keep you from asking questions.
-I would still listen to what the teacher has to say, more importantly what other students ask.
+I would still listen to what the instructor has to say, more importantly what other people ask.
 They might trigger a thought in your mind that gets to a deeper question that you didn’t realize was there.